The Complex (band): Formation: 1979–1980

 The Complex formed circa 1979 when 16-year-old guitarist Kevin Shields and 14-year-old drummer Colm Ó Cíosóig answered an advertisement "placed by some 12-year-old kid called Mark."
 Shields and Ó Cíosóig had become acquainted a couple of months prior, in what was described as an "almost overnight friendship."
 Liam Ó Maonlaí, a friend of Ó Cíosóig's who attended school with him in Coláiste Eoin in Booterstown, was recruited as lead vocalist and second guitarist and the band began rehearsing, which was described as "an every Sunday type of thing."
 Shields has said that The Complex formed out of "what all the nerds and weirdos actually do as opposed to the cool people with the leather jackets."
-According to Shields, the band played "a handful of gigs" during their short lived career—the first of which included cover versions of Sex Pistols and Ramones songs.
+According to Shields, the band played "a handful of gigs" during their short lived career—the first of which included cover versions of Sex Pistols and the Ramones songs.